Reducing Waste at Home

-Step by Step guide to how to home compost using food waste.
+Step by Step guide on home composting.

 Using the FOGO collection service to divert food waste from landfill is a good outcome – but have you thought about extending the benefits of composting by making your own productive soil at home?